FridahKimathi/Water-Pump-Functionality-Prediction-in-Tanzania/README.md

 ## Evaluation
 ***
 The accuracy score of the model is 0.7937.
 That means that the model predicts the correct water pump functionality status 79.37% of the time.
-The most important features according to the final model are  permit, public_meeting, district code, region code, water type and source class.
+The most important features according to the final model are amount_tsh, permit, public_meeting, district code, region code, water type and source class.

                 Accuracy score
  <img src="Images\submission_results.jpg"  width="650" height="400">